PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 ### Scatter plots for *N*<sub>1</sub> , *N*<sub>2</sub> , *N*<sub>3</sub> , ..., *N*<sub>12</sub>
 1)	Scatter plots help us to understand better the nature of time series.
 The following function draws a straight line for every lag.
-Correlation coefficient are shown bottomright on the graph.
+Autocorrelation coefficient are shown bottomright on the graph.
-2) As can be seen from the graphical representation almost all the points are near zero and the correlation coefficient is also near zero.
+2) As can be seen from the graphical representation almost all the points are near zero and the autocorrelation coefficient is also near zero.

 ```R
 l <- length(ts_data)